cdt-data-science/cluster-scripts/guides/inf_cluster_quick_start_07_10_24.md

 Make the conda environment.
 This can take a bit of time (it’s harder for the distributed filesystem to deal with lots of small files than for your local machine’s hard drive) - go get a cup of tea.

-1. Check local versions of cuda available - at time of writing cuda 10.1 is available: `ls -d /opt/cu*`.
-You should use this version for the `cudatoolkit=??.?` argument below.
+1. Check local versions of cuda available - at time of writing cuda 12.5.0 is the latest version available: `ls -d /opt/cu*`.
+You should use this version for the `cudatoolkit=??.?.?` argument below.

 2. Run the command to create a conda environment called `pt`:
-    `conda create -y -n pt python=3 pytorch torchvision torchaudio cudatoolkit=11.3 -c pytorch`  (more info about PyTorch installation here if this goes wrong: https://pytorch.org/get-started/locally/)
+    `conda create -y -n pt python=3 pytorch torchvision torchaudio cudatoolkit=12.5.0 -c pytorch`  (more info about PyTorch installation here if this goes wrong: https://pytorch.org/get-started/locally/)
 3. Activate the environment `conda activate pt`

 #### Get some code to run MNIST experiments.